BekaValentine/cyberpunk_game/speculative_design.md

     3. How can it be used for good things, liberatory or beautiful things?
     4. How can it be used for art, media, daily life, work, recreation, sex, fashion?
     5. How can capitalists exploit it for profit?
 How can anti-capitalists resist?

+Q: What are good questions to ask about a technological or social trend?
+A:
+    1. What happens if it continues, or if it stops?
+What extremes can it lead to?
+    2. How will capitalists find ways to profit from it?
+    3. How can it be technologized or financialized?
+    4. How can it play into civil rights?

 ## Retro-future design examples